The Crested Gecko is a colorful lizard famous for crests that run from head to tail. They have small spines above their eyes that look like eyelashes.

 They should have access to clean water at all times.
 A very shallow bowl is best.

 Crested Gecko Lifespan and Health

-A Crested Gecko in captivity will live up to 20 years, or even longer on some occasions, provided they are well cared for, are fed a healthy diet and receive routine husbandry.
+In captivity they will live up to 20 years, or even longer on some occasions, provided they are well cared for, are fed a healthy diet and receive routine husbandry.

-Like other popular reptiles, this species is generally healthy as their environment and diet:
+Like other popular reptiles, this species is generally as healthy as their environment and diet: